2011 Groundhog Day blizzard: Texas

 In Texas the storm caused widespread disruption of road and air traffic, including flights into and out of Dallas/Fort Worth International Airport and Love Field.
 Rolling blackouts were instituted across the state as high demand for electricity left the power grid overloaded and unable to handle the demand.
 Governor Rick Perry asked for citizens to conserve as much electricity as they can to help ease the overloaded power grids.
 ERCOT, the governing body responsible for most of the electricity distribution in Texas, reported that more than 75% of the state was affected by rolling blackouts on February 2; at one point demand for energy was so great that utility companies began to purchase electricity off the national grids to meet the demand.
-Parts of Texas were expected to experience additional rolling blackouts Wednesday and Thursday as workers labor to get the electric systems back up and running.
+Parts of Texas were expected to experience additional rolling blackouts Wednesday and Thursday as workers labored to get the electric systems back up and running.
 Post-analysis indicated that the cold temperatures had caused over 150 generators to encounter difficulties; loss of supply, instrumentation failures, and gas well-head freezing were some of the source causes.

 Throughout the Dallas–Fort Worth metroplex, multiple large school districts were closed for a record-setting 5 days in a row, letting students out a whole week because of road hazards due to ice and snow.
 An ice storm affected areas as far south as Houston behind the main storm front, while three men were killed near Houston in traffic accidents.
 The storm adversely affected activities in the week leading up to Super Bowl XLV, which was played at Cowboys Stadium in Arlington, Texas.

 The storm caused a failure at a water treatment plant near Donna, Texas, prompting officials to issue a boil water advisory.